-Lake Loop offers participants a chance to get moving, have fun, and raise funds to support a healthy community and a healthy Lake Hopatcong.
+Lake Loop offers participants a chance to get moving, have fun, and celebrate Lake Hopatcong as a recreational resource while raising funds to keep our lake and community healthy and vibrant, now and for future generations.

 Can't join us?
 Support this year's Lake Loop by donating to any individual or team!